A Structural Characterization of Determinantally Equivalent Functions: Proof of Theorem

 In this case, by the very definition of $S$,

-where the last equality follows from the fact that $p$ belongs to Case 1. \end{enumerate} Since we have proven that $S[p]=1$ for every possible type of $3$-cycle $p$, it follows that $S$ is a (full) cocycle function.
+where the last equality follows from the fact that $p$ belongs to Case 1. \end{enumerate} Since we have proven that $S[p]=1$ for every possible type of $3$-cycle $p$ in $\Lambda$, it follows that $S$ is a (full) cocycle function. \end{proof}

-We move on to the second part of the proposition, whereby all $3$-cycles in $\Lambda$ are assumed to belong to Case 2.
-We take analogous steps: Fix $x,y\in\Lambda$ distinct.